 Ireland - Market OverviewIreland - Market Overview

-The United Sates and Ireland enjoy a close cultural affinity and longstanding political, economic, and commercial relations.
-The U.S.-Ireland commercial (trade and investment) relationship worth $720 billon is significant by international standards and is particularly impressive relative to the country’s population of 4.76 million people.
+The United States and Ireland enjoy a close cultural affinity and longstanding political, economic, and commercial relations.
+The strong U.S.-Ireland commercial (trade and investment) relationship, worth $825 billon, is significant by international standards and is particularly impressive relative to the country’s population of 4.8 million people.

-Buoyed by a revitalized domestic economy and a strong export sector, GDP in Ireland increased by an underlying 7.8 percent in 2017 making it the highest and best performing economy in the EU for the fourth straight year.
-Ireland’s economy is forecast to grow by between 5 and 7 percent in 2018 based on an expected increase in exports, and solid domestic spending and demand.
-Estimates for 2019 growth are uniformly lower, although still robust, in part due to the unknown impact of Brexit on the Irish economy.
+Buoyed by a revitalized domestic economy and a strong export sector, Ireland’s GDP increased by 8.2 percent in 2018, reinforcing its position as one of the best performing economies in the EU for the past five years.
+Ireland’s economy is forecast to grow by just under 5 percent in 2019 based on an expected increase in exports, and steady domestic spending and demand.

 The over-sized U.S.-Ireland investment relationship is particularly noteworthy.
-The total stock of U.S. investment in Ireland reached $446.4 billion in 2017.
-There are over 700 U.S. firms in Ireland which currently employ 155,000 people representing 20% of total employment in the country and supporting another 100,000 jobs indirectly.
+The total stock of U.S. investment in Ireland reached $442.2 billion in 2018.
+There are over 700 U.S. firms in Ireland which currently employ 155,000 people representing 20 percent of total employment in the country.

-In 2017, Ireland’s total investment stock in the U.S. was valued at $147.85 billion, making Ireland the 9th largest source of FDI into the U.S. Irish firms employ more than 100,000 in the U.S. in over 450 companies across a wide range of sectors such as Agri-food, construction, ICT and professional services.
+Conversely, in 2018, Ireland’s total investment stock in the U.S. was valued at $237.7 billion, maintaining it’s ranking of the 9th largest source of FDI into the U.S. Over 450 Irish firms employ more than 100,000 across all 50 states representing investment in the agri-food/nutrition, construction, healthcare, ICT and professional and engineering services sectors.

 Top reasons why U.S. companies should consider exporting to Ireland:

 U.S. companies can take advantage of the fact that Ireland is the only European market that is a member of the EU, a member of the Eurozone and English speaking.
 There is the advantage of a common language together with educated and well-connected business partners in a pro-business environment.
-Upon the United Kingdom’s exit from the European Union, Ireland will be the only English-speaking country in the European Union.
+Upon the expected United Kingdom’s exit from the European Union in 2019, Ireland along with Malta will be one of only two English-speaking countries in the European Union.

-Ireland is an excellent test market for U.S. SMEs looking to export for the first time into Europe.
-Ireland’s strategic geographical location also positions the country as a gateway to Europe with access to a wider market of 740 million people.
+Ireland is an excellent test market for American SMEs looking to export for the first time into Europe.
+Ireland’s strategic geographical location also positions the country as a gateway to Europe with access to a wider market of 741 million people.

-Opportunities exist for innovative U.S. companies to enter into collaborative agreements with Irish companies particularly across Cybersecurity, ICT and Smart Cities, Energy encompassing LNG and SmartGrid, Healthcare services and Medical Devices and Travel & Tourism.
+Opportunities exist for innovative U.S. companies to enter into collaborative agreements with Irish companies particularly across Cybersecurity, ICT and Smart Cities, Energy encompassing LNG and SmartGrid, Healthcare/Medical Devices and eHealth services plus Travel & Tourism.

-Ireland’s high receptivity for U.S. products and services creates a fertile market for American brands across sectors.
-U.S. goods are perceived to be of high quality and U.S. companies receive positive support from local partners, helping to further export goals for Ireland and the European marketplace.
+Ireland’s high receptiveness for U.S. products and services creates a fertile market for American brands across sectors.
+U.S. goods and technologies are perceived to be of high quality and U.S. companies receive positive support from local partners, helping to further export goals for Ireland and the European marketplace.